 In Extremis (2026)

-In Extremis is a multimedia installation that examines the effects of climate change and human impact on the South Carolina coastline and the ways in which the eroding salt marshes impact the surrounding landscape to create ghost forests.
-As marshes erode, salt water encroaches on the maritime forests, slowly killing living trees and turning them into decaying lumber.
+In Extremis is a multimedia installation that examines the effects of climate change and human impact on the South Carolina coastline, and the ways in which eroding salt marshes impact the surrounding landscape to create ghost forests.
+As marshes erode, saltwater encroaches on the maritime forests, slowly killing living trees and turning them into decaying lumber.
+Constructed devices are inspired by the Continuous Plankton Recorder, an instrument that allows the ocean to record itself using a continuous roll of gauze that collects physical material across hundreds of miles.
+Each transect can then be analyzed to better understand oceanic conditions.
+Drawing from this methodology, each workstation integrates video and audio that dissect and interpret different forms of data gathered at Hunting Island, SC.
 This work is the search for a transitional landscape and methods to quantify it.
 It is about personal and historic observations documenting a shifting landscape over time, and how all of these things combine to create a new environment that is in constant flux.

 MATERIALS